How Long Before A Move Should I Contact A Moving Company?

 Moving to London is quite easy for Kiwis.
 First, you’ll need to apply for a visa; Kiwis have many options for visas in the UK, including student, work, and spousal.

 It is recommended you apply for your visa at least three months before you intend to move.
+For up-to-date visa requirements, visit the UK Government website.

 And, finally, you’ll also need an experienced team of professional movers who specialise in overseas moves.
 New Zealand Movers ship Kiwis and their possessions all over the world, having helped countless New Zealanders become bonified Londoners.